MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_profiles.md

 Another common use for profiles is to save frequently-used functions, aliases, and variables.
-When you save the items in a profile, you can use them in any applicable session without re-creating them.
+When you save the items in a profile, you can use them in any applicable session without recreating them.

 ## HOW TO START A PROFILE